tho-actrecipe/magicfile/README.md

-# magicfile (A CFFI fork of python-magic)
+# magic_file (A CFFI fork of python-magic)
 [![PyPI version](https://badge.fury.io/py/magicfile.svg)](https://badge.fury.io/py/magicfile)

-magicfile is a python interface to the libmagic file type identification library.  libmagic identifies file types by checking their headers according to a predefined list of file types.
+magic_file is a python interface to the libmagic file type identification library.  libmagic identifies file types by checking their headers according to a predefined list of file types.
 This functionality is exposed to the command line by the Unix command